SuruchiFialoke-zz/CPP_tutorials/README.md

 Test3: Switch, global constants and precision

-Test4: Functions, passing by value and passing by reference
+Test4: Functions, passing by value and passing by reference, Template Function

+Test5: Using simple arrays, using range function in for loop